 Michael Warren is a Principal of Albright Stonebridge Group, a global strategy firm, and a member of the Investment Committee of Albright Capital Management, an affiliated investment advisory firm focused on emerging markets.
 In the Obama Administration, Mr. Warren served as Senior Advisor in the White House Office of Presidential Personnel, overseeing the appointments process for senior officials at the Department of the Treasury and economic cluster agencies.
 He was a member of the Obama-Biden Transition Project’s Agency Review Working Group, helping to oversee the international trade and economics agencies.
 In 2010, Mr. Warren was appointed by President Obama to serve as a member of the Board of Directors of the Overseas Private Investment Corporation (OPIC), the U.S. development finance institution, where he chairs the Audit Committee.
 Mr. Warren led corporate development at Horne Engineering Services and served as President of Appfluent Technologies, a software provider company.
 Mr. Warren previously worked at McKinsey & Company, both as a strategic consultant in the technology and financial institutions practices and as a fellow of the McKinsey Global Institute.
 During the Clinton Administration, Mr. Warren served in the White House as Executive Director of the President’s National Economic Council and at the U.S. Department of Labor in the Office of the Secretary.
 He currently serves as Chairman of the District of Columbia Retirement Board, DC’s public pension fund, where he has served as Trustee since 2006.
 A Rhodes Scholar, Mr. Warren earned his degrees from Yale University and Balliol College, Oxford University.

-Karen M. White is the National Director of Campaigns & Elections at the National Education Association (NEA), which represents 3.2 million public school teachers, educational support professionals, students preparing to become teachers and higher education faculty.
+Karen M. White is the Senior Director for Enterprise Data and Information Strategy (NEA), which represents 3.2 million public school teachers, educational support professionals, students preparing to become teachers and higher education faculty.
 Prior to joining the NEA, Karen served as the national political director for EMILY’s List, the nation’s largest political action committee and a prominent political network for pro-choice Democratic women candidates across the country.
 Karen has emerged as one of the most respected strategists in progressive politics.
 In her tenure, Karen worked on 25 campaigns in 21 states, and she is considered one of the Democratic Party’s leading experts in grassroots campaigning, field operations, and Get Out the Vote efforts.
 Karen frequently provides political analysis for ABC, CBS, CNN, FOX News, MSNBC, NPR and many other national television and radio networks.
 Karen also has been quoted in The New York Times, The Washington Post, USA Today, The Boston Globe, National Journal, and prominent regional papers throughout the country.
 Karen has been recognized for her work on numerous gubernatorial and U.S. Senate campaigns.
 Although she has managed campaign operations nationwide, Karen is most recognized for the work she has done in Maryland.
 Karen’s successful management of the Glendening campaign clinched her reputation as “a veteran grassroots organizer in Democratic politics” (The Washington Post).
 Her work on the 1998 campaign earned her a key position in the Glendening Administration.
 Karen served as deputy secretary and chief of staff of the Maryland Department of Natural Resources, where she managed a staff of 2000 and a budget of over 300 million.
 Today, Karen is a sought-after trainer and speaker in Democratic circles.
 She has led campaign management training sessions across the country and participated in numerous Democratic National Committee efforts to recruit candidates, educate staff and establish field operations.
 She is credited with changing the way campaigns think about grassroots organizing.